 DR. BECK: Captivating.
 I can’t say I’m familiar with the text though?

-ERLAND: It’s a play called “Life is a Dream” by Calderón de la Barca, a bard of the Spanish Golden Age.
+ERLAND: It’s a play called “Life is a Dream” by Calderón de la Barca, the bard of the Spanish Golden Age.

 DR. BECK: So in a way it’s about the truth.